kwhitley/itty.dev/itty-router/routers/index.md

 # Routers <Badge type="warning" text="v5" />

-The itty ecosystem has grown to include three (3) routers, spanning everything from the absolute minimalist OG [`IttyRouter`](/itty-router/routers/ittyrouter) to the latest batteries-included [`AutoRouter`](/itty-router/routers/autorouter).
+The itty ecosystem has grown to include three (3) routers, spanning everything from the absolute minimalist  [`IttyRouter`](/itty-router/routers/ittyrouter) to the latest batteries-included [`AutoRouter`](/itty-router/routers/autorouter).

 ## Comparison